Green That Life

 First, recognize that you’re not powerless.
 You have the ability to make a difference, even if it’s by making a small change in your daily life.

-Channeling your fears into action, whether it’s through simple changes or more involved initiatives, can ease that feeling of helplessness.
+Channeling your fears into action, whether it’s through simple changes or more involved initiatives, will ease that feeling of helplessness and build a sense of personal resilience.
 You’ll also be a role model for your family, neighbors, and community!

 Here are some ideas to get you started: